A Charmed Life - Cover

 “When’s the wedding?”

 “End of August.
-Looks like the Saturday before Labor Day Weekend in Amarillo, the twenty-fourth.
+Looks like the Saturday before Labor Day Weekend in Amarillo, the 24th.
 That must be where Jenna’s from, Amarillo; I remember Oscar being from somewhere further south, either Dallas or Houston.”

 “You’ve been working on those boots for over two hours.”

 “Is there anything I can help you with at least?”
 He put his boots down next to his chair.

-“I’m feeling lonely...” he said with a wolfish grin while wagging his eyebrows at her.
+“I’m feeling lonely...” he said with a wolfish grin as he wagged his eyebrows at her.
 She looked even better with his t-shirt on the floor.

 “Nice job, Jeff,” Tom Cavanaugh offered with a smile.
 Jeff scowled at him.

-“Since when is the tradition to have the veteran who’s just gotten out of the service lead the July Fourth formation?”
+“Since when is the tradition to have the veteran who’s just gotten out of the service lead the formation?”

 “Since I volunteered you for it this morning.
-That’s what happens when you miss membership meetings.”
+That’s what happens when you Miss membership meetings.”

-“That’s your problem, Airborne, you figure it out.”
+“That’s your problem, Airborne.
+You figure it out.”
 Jeff shook his head.

 Great, I leave the military and I’m still being ‘voluntold’ to do things related to it.
 Jeff was still shaking his head when a pair of blondes skipped up to the knot of veterans.
 Many appreciative eyes followed.

 “Alice, someone’s making a move on your man over here,” Jeff commented as more friends and family approached.
 Heather stepped over to him.
 He expected to get smacked, but she wrapped him in a hug instead.
-“I’m so sorry, Jeff.”

 Jeff hugged her back to say thanks.
 Heather and Jane only recently returned from a trip to Las Vegas to celebrate Jane’s retirement from the Air Force.
 He hadn’t seen Heather since her visit to Fayetteville two years ago.

 “I’m not sure, Mrs. Cavanaugh.”
-Alice shot her a look.
-“Alice, sorry.”
+Alice shot her a look. “‘Alice,’ sorry.”

 “You’d think she’d have the answer to that question figured out by now, Alice; she’s pretty smart.”